Axial compressor: Steady-state performance

 Axial compressor performance is shown on a compressor map, also known as a characteristic, by plotting pressure ratio and efficiency against corrected mass flow at different values of corrected compressor speed.

 Axial compressors, particularly near their design point are usually amenable to analytical treatment, and a good estimate of their performance can be made before they are first run on a rig.
 The compressor map shows the complete running range, i.e. off-design, of the compressor from ground idle to its highest corrected rotor speed, which for a civil engine may occur at top-of-climb, or, for a military combat engine, at take-off on a cold day.
-Not shown is the sub-idle performance region needed for analyzing normal ground and in-flight windmill start behaviour.
+Not shown is the sub-idle performance region needed for analysing normal ground and in-flight windmill start behaviour.